Green wall: Water management

+Air quality improvement

 Green walls provide an additional layer of insulation that can protect buildings from heavy rainwater which leads to management of heavy storm water and provides thermal mass.
 They also help reduce the temperature of a building because vegetation absorbs large amounts of solar radiation.
-This can reduce energy demands and cleanse the air from VOC’s (Volatile Organic Compounds) released by paints, furniture, and adhesives.
+This can reduce energy demands and cleanse the air from VOCs (Volatile Organic Compounds) released by paints, furniture, and adhesives.
 Off-gassing from VOCs can cause headaches, eye irritation, and airway irritation and internal air pollution.
 Green walls can also purify the air from mould growth in building interiors that can cause asthma and allergies.
-Vegetation in green walls can help with the mitigation of the heat island effect and contribute to urban biodiversity.

 Indoor green walls can have a therapeutic effect from exposure to vegetation.
 The aesthetic feel and visual appearance of green walls are other examples of the benefits - but also affects the indoor climate with reduced CO2 level, noise level and air pollution abatement.
-However, to have the optimal effect on the indoor climate it is important that the plants in the green wall has the best conditions for growth, both when talking about watering, fertilizing and the right amount of light.
+However, to have the optimal effect on the indoor climate it is important that the plants in the green wall have the best conditions for growth, both when talking about watering, fertilizing and the right amount of light.
 To have the best result on all of the aforementioned, some green wall systems has special and patented technologies that is developed to the benefit of the plants.

-Another example in urban areas is green walls provide acoustic protection and reduces the noise through sound absorption.

 Thomas Pugh, a biogeochemist at the Karlsruhe Institute of Technology in Germany, created a computer model of a green wall with a broad selection of vegetation.
 The study showed results of the green wall absorbing nitrogen dioxide and particulate matter.
 In street canyons where polluted air is trapped, green walls can absorb the polluted air and purify the streets.

-Green facades compared to living walls

-Green facades are plants that climb or hang along the walls.
-Plants can grow upward or downward.

-There are two classifications to green facades: direct and indirect.
-Direct green facades are attached to the wall while indirect green facades incorporates a structure that will support it for plants.
-Indirect green facades include two different solutions: continuous and modular.
-Modular and continuous systems secure the living wall and further protect so it can hold itself from the changing weather.
-Modular green facades have vessels for rooting plants and come in forms such as trays, vessels, planter tiles, or flexible bags.

-Living walls have a uniform way of growing plants.
-There is more technology and installation involved.
-They have permeable screens where each plant is individually put in and in the application is lightweight.
+Biodiversity enhancement

+Traditional green facades are best characterised as ‘Xerothermophilous’ habitats comparable to cliffs, while continuous felt and modular substrate-filled living wall types are best characterised as damp and cool habitats comparable to vegetated waterfalls.
+Systems with increased substrate depth are typically found to offer the highest diversity and abundance of species.
+Biodiversity at indoor applications in contrast is likely to be significantly limited owing to the restricted ecosystems created, with introductions most likely at planting or replanting stages.